NYC FOOD TOUR: MEET JACKSON HEIGHTS, QUEENS

 When: We have several tour options:

 2. Mini weekend tour: An abbreviated version of the weekend tour.
-Two hours (2pm-4pm), 5-7 stops, one guide, 4-person minimum.
-Cost: $50 per person, including food and one bottle of water.
+Two hours (1pm-3pm), 6-7 stops, one guide, 4-person minimum.
+Cost: $55 per person, including all food and one bottle of water.
+Select weekends only!

 3. Weekday tours.
-We now offer two weekday afternoon tour option (beginning at noon):
+We now offer two weekday afternoon tour options (beginning around noon):

 Want to go it alone?
 We won't be offended!
 We also have a NEW self-guided version of the 10-stop tour, available for $29.99 on our NYC Food Itineraries page.

 New!
 Gift certificates are available!
 Give the gift of an incredible food experience to someone you know.
-Get in touch to request this; we can email or mail these to you.
+Get in touch to request this; we can email or mail it out.

 **PLEASE EMAIL [email protected] FOR AVAILABILITY.** And if you don't see what you are looking for here (i.e., an evening tour), please ask.
 We can often accommodate special requests.